Questioning the role of design in times of global transformations

 Applicants are invited to submit proposals for lectures, project presentations, and workshops.
 We explicitly encourage applications that propose an experimental approach to the conference’s topic (visual presentations, documentary films, social media, etc.).

-Applications should not exceed 3000 words (excluding references) and must be written in English.
-Large media files should be sent through weblinks.
+Applications must be written in English, should not exceed 3000 words (excluding references), and should be submitted as a single PDF.
+Large media files should be included as weblinks in the PDF.
 Additionally, authors must include a short biography of maximum 250 words.
 Collective submissions are also welcome.
 All contributions will be peer reviewed.
-All applications should be sent via the Easychair platform before August 15, 2017.
+All applications should be sent via the Easychair platform before September 1, 2017.

 For more information about the content of the conference please contact firstname.lastname@example.org